thePoopers/MannyRepo/README.md

 Copy the webservice folder and stick it into the /www-root folder in your computer or w/e the folder is that is default in your LAMP/XAMPP/WAMP/MAMP stack.

 <h1>1.</h1>
 Must edit DocumentRoot field which is found inside of the 000-default.conf (sometimes called default.conf).
+You probably have to google something like 'default.conf file location for YOUR-OS-HERE'.
 Change the directory of DocumentRoot to the appropriate directory your web files are hosted.

-Ex: For me it was:
+Ex: For me (Ubuntu 14.10) it was:
 	- /apache2/sites-enabled/000-default.conf
 	- Changed DocumentRoot to my ~/Coding/Servers/www/webservice directory
 	- Save